dpankros/uiuc_cs513_project/part_2/README.md

 >The exhaustive list of these transforms can be seen in our repository at [github.com/dpakros/uiuc_cs513_project](https://github.com/dpankros/uiuc_cs513_project).

 These transforms are necessary for use case `U1` because they greatly improve the standardization and cleanliness of individual fields in the dataset, which is important for all `U1` applications, but especially user-facing ones.
 They also better prepare the data to be analyzed and manipulated further, another `U1` goal.

+The transforms we do in this step correspond to some, but not all of the IC violations in the [`part_2/ic.md`](https://github.com/dpankros/uiuc_cs513_project/blob/main/part_2/ic.md) file in the repository, so we make progress toward completing our IC violations checks in this step.

+In this step, we also perform crucial data cleaning that is unrelated to our IC violations checks, but does enable us to complete additional IC violations checks in subsequent steps.
+For example, one of the non-IC cleaning steps we take herein establishes a common vocabulary for the `Menu.venue` column and transforms all uncleaned values in that column to that common vocabulary.
+This step allows us to group by values in this column much more effectively in subsequent steps.

 #### Loading partially-cleaned data into the SQL database